qradiolink/qradiolink/docs/OPERATION.md

 - alsa_input.pci-0000_04_00.6.analog-stereo
 - alsa_output.pci-0000_04_00.6.analog-stereo

-**The audio should be completely artefact and interruptions free.
-If you experience either, the Pulseaudio configuration is probably not correct**
+**The audio should generally be completely artefact and interruptions free.
+If you experience either while not changing any settings, the Pulseaudio configuration is probably not correct.
+It is possible however to experience audio issues when changing frequency rapidly, which is an application bug.**

 - **New**: You may now transmit at all supported sample rates, not just 1 Msps.
-This feature is still undergoing testing.
+This feature is still experimental.
 Transmitting at higher sample rates will use more CPU cycles and be less efficient.
 - Filter widths for reception and transmission of the analog modes (FM, SSB, AM) are configurable.
 To increase or decrease them, drag the margins of the filter box on the spectrum display.
 For SSB upper sideband, only the upper filter limit can be configured.
 For SSB lower sideband, only the lower filter limit is configurable.
 - You can change the FFT reference display level by hovering with the mouse on the left sidebar where the dB numbers are displayed and dragging this bar up and down.
 You can also zoom on this axis by hovering with the mouse and using the scroll whell.
 The levels will be saved in the settings and will remain the same at the next restart.
 You can also drag the frequency bar below the FFT display to the left and right, and you can zoom in and out with the mouse wheel on both of the number bars.
 Right clicking the frequency bar resets the frequency zoom to the normal default value.
+- The FFT history setting allows the display of the two previous FFT bins in addition to the current one, which may be useful for the display of short bursts transmissions.
 - VOIP uses [umurmur](https://github.com/umurmur/umurmur) as a server.
 A version known to work with qradiolink is mirrored at [qradiolink](https://github.com/qradiolink/umurmur)  You can use QRadioLink as a pure VOIP client without using the radio by selecting "Use PTT for VOIP".
 For radio over IP operation, you need to toggle "Forward radio" to send the digital or analog radio voice to the VOIP server and viceversa.
 Any voice packets coming from the server will be transmitted directly after transcoding in this case.
 Full duplex audio from more than one VOIP client at the same time can now be transmitted.
 The **Mumble** application is now also compatible with QRadioLink.
 It is recommended to enable **Push To Talk** in Mumble and maximize the network robustness and latency settings.
 Text messages from Mumble are displayed inside the application, but no action is taken for channel-wide messages.
 Text messages can also be sent to the current Mumble channel.
 If remote control is enabled, private Mumble text messages will control the radio.
 The Mumble VOIP connection uses the Opus codec at a higher bitrate, so ensure the server can handle bitrates up to 50 kbit/s per client.
 The VOIP bitrate can be configured in the **Setup** page.
 On Android phones, the **Plumble** application can be used as a client.
 - The VOIP username will be your callsign, plus a number of 4 random characters allowing you to use multiple clients on the same server.
 The server password is stored in plain text inside the config file.
 You can use chmod to set this file readable by your user only.